react-native-webrtc/react-native-callkeep/README.md

     - `supportsVideo`: boolean (optional)
       If provided, whether or not the application supports video calling (Default: true)
-    - `displayCallReachabilityTimeout`: number in ms (optional) If provided, starts a timeout that check if the application is reachable and end the call if not (Default: null) You'll have to call `setReachable()` as soon as your Javascript application is started.
+    - `displayCallReachabilityTimeout`: number in ms (optional) If provided, starts a timeout that checks if the application is reachable and ends the call if not (Default: null) You'll have to call `setReachable()` as soon as your Javascript application is started.
   - `android`: object
     - `alertTitle`: string (required)